Wood Buffalo-Cold Lake Economic Region Workforce Insights

 Conclusion

-The overall employment trend is positive, with strong growth in the past year.
+Employment has seen a decline over the year, highlighting some challenges in the job market.
 Key industries driving the trend are: Forestry, fishing, mining, quarrying, oil and gas, Construction, Wholesale and retail trade, Educational services, Health care and social assistance.

 Local Workforce Insights